 Hedren: You have to get the money somewhere.
 We have fundraising events constantly, and I do phone fundraising.
 Since I started this I’ve never taken one dime as president and founder of the Roar Foundation.
 Even when we were doing the movie that started all of this, I never took any money because the production Shambala is home to over 40 big cats: lions, tigers, cougars, black and spotted leopards, servals, bobcats, and Asian leopard cats.
-ABILITY 33 needed it.
-I just put my salary back into it.
 It’s hard raising money, though.
 You run out of friends.

 Cooper: “Oh, no!
 Tippi’s calling again!”

 Hedren: “Oh, no, don’t take that call!” (laughter)